sksksk1748/BDB-ResNeSt/training.md

 &nbsp;

 ![](doc/The_impact_of_number_of_fully_connected_layers_in_the_global_branch_and_the_feature_dropping_branch.png)
-- The experiment results have been run in overall performance. ( 1FC )
+- The 1FC results have been run in overall performance.
 - networks_resnest_conv_gb_2048_1024_linear_fdb_2048_1024.py ( 1Conv&1FC/2FC )
 ```bash
 $ ./table_4_9_1Conv.sh